Cray-HPE/docs-csm/operations/image_management/Configure_IMS_to_validate_rpms.md

     [...]
     ```

-   > **`NOTE`** It may take several minutes for this change to take effect.
+   > **NOTE** It may take several minutes for this change to take effect.
 Restarting IMS is not necessary.

-5. Cleanup and remove the temporary directory
+1. Cleanup and remove the temporary directory

     ```bash
     cd ..
     rm -rfv ims-validate/
     ```

+## 2. Update IMS recipes to require GPG verification

-## Update IMS Recipes to Require GPG Verification of RPMs/Repos
+Update IMS recipes to require GPG verification of RPMs, repositories, or both.

 1. List the IMS recipes and determine which recipes need to be updated.